February 22, 2024

 Risk analysis of the average Canadian DB pension plan

-In our model, a fair amount or risk is diversified away, and along with significant equity risk, the average pension plan also has exposure to interest rate risk, credit risk, and property risk.
+In our model, a fair amount of risk is diversified away, and along with significant equity risk, the average pension plan also has exposure to interest rate, credit, and property risks.

-Based on our scenario analysis, the median forecast solvency funded ratio for the average Canadian DB plan in December 2025 is 138.1%, and 145.5% in December 2035.
+Based on our scenario analysis, the median forecast solvency funded ratio for the average Canadian DB plan is 141.5% in March 2026 and 143.5% in March 2036.

 Asset and liability assumptions